-Effective September 25, 2020, limited representation contracts are available for a trial period for eligible clients who do not meet the coverage guidelines for a family standard representation contract and/or who have a higher income than the threshold for a family standard representation contract.
+Limited representation contracts are available for a trial period for eligible clients who do not meet the coverage guidelines for a family standard representation contract.
 To be eligible, clients must have family law issues (except divorce) and require legal assistance to support mediation, negotiate a settlement or represent themselves.
 Current coverage and financial eligibility guidelines are outlined on the Legal Aid BC website (under Legal Aid - Representation).

-Family limited representation contracts have a service stop date of 120 days after the contract is issued or of March 26, 2021, whichever is earlier, and a bill by date of 30 days after the service stop date.
+Family limited representation contracts have a service stop date of 120 days after the contract is issued and a bill by date of 30 days after the service stop date.